Ariya02/2025SE_HSC_Task1/README.md

 - SSL Encryption and HTTPS should be implemented
 - Use Jinga2 components when passing variables to the frontend
 - Use query parameters for all SQL queries

-## Content advice for developers

-- All templates are [Bootstrap 5.3](https://getbootstrap.com/) ready
-- [SQLite](https://docs.python.org/3/library/sqlite3.html) has been provided for database design

-> [!TIP]
-> Developers should [monitor Bootstrap 5.3.3 for discovered vulnerabilities](https://security.snyk.io/package/npm/bootstrap) and patch or update as needed.

 ## Senior Software Engineer Requirements/Specifications